operator-framework/helm-operator-plugins/docs/tutorial.md

 **Note:**
 This creates a project structure that is compatible with both Helm and Go APIs.
 To learn more about the project directory structure, see the [project layout][[project_layout]] doc.

+Hybrid-Helm has not been tested against webhooks and cert manager.
+Hencem there is no scaffolding for webhooks and cert manager.

 ## Create a new Helm API

 Use the following command to create a new Helm API: